14 FAM 720

 e.
 Hazmat: Diplomatic pouches must not contain items that:

-(1) Are illegal to import into or export from the country of destination; and
+(1) Are illegal to import into or export from the country of origin or destination; and

 (3) Are harmful to human life or the environment.
-An attempt to transmit a prohibited item will result in loss of pouch privileges and disciplinary action (see 14 FAM 726).
+An attempt to transmit items that are prohibited will result in loss of pouch privileges and disciplinary action (see 14 FAM 726).

 f.
-Mass mailings: Individuals, organizations, and businesses are not authorized to use the diplomatic pouch to send mass mailings (in any form) of unsolicited advertisements or like materials.
+Mass mailings: Individuals, organizations, and businesses are not authorized to use the diplomatic pouch to send unsolicited advertisements in the form of mass mailings or any like materials.

 g.
-Special handling: The Department does not accept from the USPS for transmission abroad in diplomatic pouch any item that requires special handling, such as COD, insured mail, registered mail, or restricted delivery.
+Extra services: The Department and USPS do not accept items for transmission abroad in a diplomatic pouch that require extra services such as cash on delivery (COD), insured mail, registered mail, restricted delivery, special handing or adult signature required and adult signature restricted delivery.
 If a sender requests one of these services, USPS returns the item to the sender with the endorsement “Service Not Available.”

 14 FAM 723.3 Bulk Shipments Through the Diplomatic Pouch